helm/chart-testing/doc/ct_install.md

-      --target-branch string           The name of the target branch used to identify changed charts (default "master") --upgrade                        Whether to test an in-place upgrade of each chart from its previous revision if the current version should not introduce a breaking change according to the SemVer spec
+      --target-branch string           The name of the target branch used to identify changed charts (default "master") --upgrade                        Whether to test an in-place upgrade of each chart from its previous revision if the current version should not introduce a breaking change according to the SemVer spec --values-glob string             The glob pattern used to search for additional values files in chart directories (default "ci/*-values.yaml")
 ```

 ### SEE ALSO